 Its a trust thing.

 Use your 'About us' page as an introduction to your business.
 A snippet - a snack about you as a professional.
 Don't use it as a dumping ground for background information (and don't waffle on) or you'll lose credibility really quickly.

-Now remember... poke...and come back next month to find out the right tone for social media.
+Now remember... poke...and come back next month for more help with your online presence.